solaris0141/CTF-Writeup/SherpaCTF2024/README.md

 The zlib was decompressing a very huge base64 string so I had to cut it out from [here](toolong.txt).
 Based on this long base64 string I can just assume it should be the binary that is compiled in GO.
 So we can just run a script to decompress the string, and write the bytes back to a bin file.
 Now when we decompile this file, it's very confusing to read through the assembly since GO is an unfamiliar territory for me especially so I took a long time in trying to understand the whole binary.

-From my analysis, we initially have to pass an arguement (look at how the python file passed the key as arguement) and this arguement will get passed into a function called **main.x**, together with another parameter which is essentially the **t** variable like how the python file generated the variable.
+From my analysis, we initially had to pass an arguement (look at how the python file passed the key as arguement) and this arguement will get passed into a function called **main.x**, together with another parameter which is essentially the **t** variable like how the python file generated the variable.
 The output of this function will then be compared to "SherpaSecIstheBEST", only allowing us to proceed if it returns true.

 ![roadblock](roadblock1.png)

 So judging by how the python file generated our arguement, I initially thought that the **main.x** function would be just a simple xor operation.
 After proceeding to the next instructions, we are now asked to enter a password, and this password will also be passed into the **main.x** function together with a new key which we can find in the disassembled code.